ubccr/ccrdocs/pages/portals/ood.md

 The only way to run Jupyter Notebooks on the CCR clusters is using the Jupyter Notebook apps provided in OnDemand.
 For those using the latest CCR software release (`ccrsoft/2023.01`) there are two Jupyter apps available.

-- The "Quick Launch Jupyter Lab/Notebook" app allows you to select which Slurm account you want to run this job under, the number of GPUs to request (if any), whether to use Jupyter Lab instead of Jupyter Notebook, and if you'd like to receive emails about your job.
-You may also list additional modules to load with Jupyter.
+- The "Quick Launch Jupyter Lab/Notebook" app allows you to select which Slurm account you want to run your job under, the number of GPUs to request (if any), whether to use Jupyter Lab instead of Jupyter Notebook, and if you'd like to receive emails about your job.
+You may also list additional [software modules](../software/modules.md) to load with Jupyter.
 - The "Jupyter Lab/Notebook Advanced Options" app gives you the same options as the Quick Launch app but provides many other options for the user to specify including CPUs, RAM (memory), time for job to run (walltime), and [node features](../hpc/jobs.md#node-features).

 **Loading additional software modules with Jupyter:**